reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 Process finished with exit code 0
 ```
-We can see the `longRunningFunction` executing till step 2 and then stopping after we call `cancel` on the `job` object.
+We can see the `longRunningFunction` executing till step `2` and then stopping after we call `cancel` on the `job` object.
 Instead of two statements for `cancel` and `join`, we can also use a Job extension function: `cancelAndJoin` that combines `cancel` and `join` invocations.

 ## Cancellable Coroutine
-Coroutine cancellation is cooperative.
+As explained in the previous section, we need to cancel coroutines to avoid doing more work than needed to save on memory and processing resources.
+We need to ensure that we control the life of the coroutine and cancel it when it is no longer needed.

 A coroutine code has to cooperate to be cancellable.
-Otherwise, we cannot cancel it midway during its execution even after calling `Job.cancel()`.
+We need to ensure that all the code in a coroutine is cooperative with cancellation, by checking for cancellation periodically or before beginning any long-running task.

 There are two approaches to making a coroutine code cancellable:

 ### Periodically Invoke a Suspending Function `yield`
-1. Periodically invoke a suspending function like `yield` that checks for cancellation and yields the thread (or thread pool) of the current coroutine dispatcher to allow other coroutines to run on the same dispatcher:
+We can periodically invoke a suspending function like `yield` to check for the cancellation status of a coroutine and yield the thread (or thread pool) of the current coroutine to allow other coroutines to run on the same thread (or thread pool):
 ```java
 fun main() = runBlocking{
     try {